-Also, as shown in Error!
-Reference source not found., the Service Name must be updated to reference the value in the active personalities for the radios you need to discover.
+Also, as shown in Figure A-4, the Service Name must be updated to reference the value in the active personalities for the radios you need to discover.
 See #3 in Section A.3 and Section A.8.2 for more information.